- Couldn't Be Parve - http://www.couldntbeparve.com -

 To fill the cups place the ganache in a pastry bag fit with a large tip.
 (I like a star tip, but a round tip will work too.)
 If you do not have a pastry bag the ganache can be piped out of a large ziplock bag with a corner cut off.
 Pipe the ganache into the chocolate cups and top with assorted garnishes, such as candied kumquats, natural maraschino cherries, fresh fruit like strawberries or raspberries, or even some grated chocolate or a chocolate covered coffee bean.*

-*if making these for Passover use fresh fruit or chocolate since the candied fruit toppings are not certified Kosher for Passover.
+*if making these for Passover use fresh fruit , chocolate or homemade candied kumquats since the purchased candied fruit toppings are not certified Kosher for Passover.

 Article printed from Couldn't Be Parve: http://www.couldntbeparve.com